 - Master of Criminology / Master of Project Management

-- Gain a qualification professionally recognised by some of Australia’s leading industry bodies
+- Gain a qualification recognised by several Australian and International leading industry bodies

 - Small class sizes and personalised approach to learning